hackupc/legal-page/_documents/privacy_and_cookies.md

 Here are the details of which personal data is collected when you register as a Judge or a Mentor:

-- Identifying data: Name, surname/s, adress, zip code, images or videos of yourself and links to social media and personal websites.
+- Identifying data: Name, surname/s, images or videos of yourself and links to social media and personal websites.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex and t-shirt size.
 - Health data: Food allergies and intolerances.
 - Other information: Account password, last connection and dietary preferences.

-Here are the details of which personal data is collected when you register as a Sponsor, discord user and id:
+Here are the details of which personal data is collected when you register as a Sponsor:

-- Identifying data: Name, surname/s, adress, zip code,  and images or videos of the contact person or the employee of the Sponsor.
+- Identifying data: Name, surname/s, and images or videos of the contact person or the employee of the Sponsor.
 - Business contact data: Corporate e-mail of the contact person or the employee of the Sponsor.
-We also collect what company you are working for currently as well as your Job title.
+We also collect what company you are working for currently as well as your Job position.
 - Data on personal characteristics: Sex and t-shirt size.
+- Health data: Food allergies and intolerances.
+- Other information: Dietary preferences.

+Here are the details of which personal data is collected when you register as "other attendees/users":

+- Identifying data: Name, surname/s and images or videos of yourself.
+- Contact data: e-mail.
+- Data on personal characteristics: Sex and t-shirt size
 - Health data: Food allergies and intolerances.
 - Other information: Dietary preferences.